Personalize your DealNews Experience

 At the end of the day, settling down to watch movies or play video games is the perfect release for many folks.
-So spending your refund on a shiny new TV or a sleek new gaming setup is perfect.
-Admittedly, the best time to buy a TV is in November, so you might want to squirrel away that tax money until Black Friday if you're going to go the big-screen route.
+So spending your refund on a shiny new TV or a sleek new gaming setup could be perfect.
+Admittedly, the best time to buy a TV is in November.
+You might want to squirrel away that tax money until Black Friday if you're going to go the big-screen route.
 That'll give you plenty of time to familiarize yourself with current technologies, and pick the set that's right for you!

-Should you prefer to zone out with the latest RPG or shooter, a tricked-out gaming laptop could be exactly what you need.
-Check out our buying guide to find out what features you should splurge on, and which specs you can save on.
+Should you prefer to zone out with the latest RPG or MOBA, a tricked-out gaming laptop could be exactly what you need.
+Check out our latest deals to find your new rig.

 Revamping your living space is a smart investment, if only because you have to live there.
-Remodeling can get extremely expensive without careful planning though, so it's important to prioritize your projects.
+However, remodeling can get extremely expensive without careful planning, so it's important to prioritize your projects.
 According to Lifehacker, you can actually damage your home's resale value by over-customizing.
 It's better to ditch your dream of hot pink shag carpet and splurge on something practical, like new windows.

 Kids are great, but alone time with your significant other is gold.
-Luckily, you can buy that alone time and a few weeks of fun for your younglings with the age-old tradition known as summer camp.
-According to Mint.com, there are lots of ways you can make the summer camp experience more affordable.
-The biggest way to get a discount is to ask for one — lots of camps offer sibling discounts, referral discounts, and loyalty discounts, as well as childcare tax breaks.
+Luckily, you can buy that alone time and a few weeks of fun for your younglings with summer camp.
+According to Mint, there are lots of ways you can make the summer camp experience more affordable.
+The biggest way to get a discount is to ask for one — lots of camps offer sibling discounts, referral discounts, and loyalty discounts — as well as childcare tax breaks.

 Alas, not everyone is going to get thousands of dollars back this year.
 If you're among those receiving a more modest return, don't despair!
 You can still put those funds toward a modern luxury: upgraded (or new) subscription services.
 Why not purchase a Premium plan from Netflix?
 Or spring for an Apple Music membership for the whole family?
 Or just sign yourself up to receive a box of goodies every month?
 The options are endless, and you'll thank yourself all year long.